 - Intensive Outpatient Program (IOP): This is our standard level of dual-diagnosis mental health and substance abuse treatment program that offers well-rounded care while also remaining extremely flexible.
 IOP is 9 hours per week and sessions are available during the day or evening.

 - Partial Hospitalization Program (PHP): Our PHP program is our most comprehensive level of care and is 30 hours per week.
 This program is most helpful for those who may be dealing with more serious addiction and co-occurring mental health issues and is designed to provide the highest level of care possible.

 - Sober Living: Our sober living facilities are safe and healthy living spaces located near our treatment facilities that provide a healthy living space while someone undergoes treatment.

 Along with those treatment programs, we incorporate a variety of treatment styles, each comprised of multiple treatment modes, techniques, and components.
 These aim to provide someone with the most tools with which they can begin the healing process and overcome PTSD and substance abuse.
 These include:

 - Art Therapy

-The comprehensive and multifaceted treatment approach that we use at The Summit Wellness Group is designed to not only help someone recover and heal from trauma but to also be happier and healthier as they move forward in their life.
-The treatment practices we use are intended to be used in all aspects of someone’s life, with the goal of living life to the fullest.
-The first step is to find freedom from addiction and the pain of PTSD, but there is still a whole life beyond these conditions.
-We aim to walk with our clients through their struggles and introduce them to a more enjoyable and full life.
+The comprehensive and multifaceted treatment approach that we use at The Summit Wellness Group is designed to not only help someone recover and heal from trauma but to foster healthier habits and coping mechanisms for a happier life moving forward.
+The first step to freedom from addiction and the pain of PTSD is asking for help, and it is important that we remind our clients that there is a whole life outside of these conditions.